 A convertible seat must be used in forward-facing or rear-facing position depending on the age and size of the child.
 When installing, follow the manufacturer's instructions about the applicable age and size of the child as well as directions for installing the child restraint system.

-Install the child restraint system on the front passenger seat only when it is unavoidable.
+Install the child restraint system on the right front passenger seat (regular cab models with bench seat) or front passenger seat (double cab models) only when it is unavoidable.
 Your vehicle is equipped with a front passenger occupant classification system.
 In order to activate the occupant classification system correctly, install the forward-facing child restraint system on the front passenger seat in the following order:

-- 1. Turn the ignition key to the "ON" posi- - 2.
-Move the front passenger seat to the rearward position. - 3.
-If you must install the child restraint system on the front passenger seat, put the child restraint system putting your weight on the front passenger - 4.
-Insert the seat belt tab into the seat belt buckle. - 5.
-Fully extend the shoulder belt to put it in the lock mode.
+- 1. Turn the engine switch to the "ON" position. - Move the right front passenger seat (regular cab models with bench seat) or front passenger seat (double cab models) to the rearward position. - 3.
+Put the child restraint system on the right front passenger seat (regular cab models with bench seat) or front passenger seat (double cab models) without putting your weight on the right front passenger seat (regular cab models with bench seat) or front passenger seat (double cab models). - 4.
+Insert the seat belt tab into the seat belt buckle.

+- 5. Fully extend the shoulder belt to put it in the lock mode.
 When the belt is then retracted even slightly, it cannot be extended.
-To hold the seat securely. make sure the belt is in the lock mode before letting the belt retract.

-6. While pressing the convertible seat firmly against the seat cushion and seatback, let the shoulder belt retract as far as it will go to hold the convertible seat securely.
+To hold the seat securely, make sure the belt is in the lock mode before letting the belt retract. - 6.
+While pressing the convertible seat firmly against the seat cushion and seatback, let the shoulder belt retract as far as it will go to hold the convertible seat securely.